 I am a medical and cultural anthropologist.
 Prior to joining the Anthropology Department at SF State in 2017, I received my Ph.D. from the Graduate Center of the City University of New York and completed a postdoctoral fellowship at the Prevention Research Center, affiliated with UC Berkeley’s School of Public Health.
 Broadly, my research addresses the cultural politics of public health, biopolitics, and the effects of political economic change on health systems and health outcomes.
 I advise M.A. students with research interests in cultural and medical anthropology.

-“Necrosecurity, Immunosupremacy, and Survivorship in the Political Imagination of COVID-19.”Forthcoming in Open Anthropological Research.
+2021.
+“Necrosecurity, Immunosupremacy, and Survivorship in the Political Imagination of COVID-19.”
+Open Anthropological Research 1: 46-59.

+2021.
 Review: Viral Economies: Bird Flu Experiments in Vietnam by Natalie Porter.
-Forthcoming in Journal of Vietnamese Studies 16, no. 2: 104-107.
+Journal of Vietnamese Studies 16, no. 2: 104-107.